GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Introduction

 \section{Introduction}

-~ The sharing of medical time series data can facilitate therapy development.
+The sharing of medical time series data can facilitate therapy development.
 As a motivating example, sharing glucose traces can contribute to the understanding of diabetes disease mechanisms and the development of artificial insulin delivery systems that improve people with diabetes' quality of life.
-Unsurprisingly, there are serious, well-documented legal and privacy concerns (e.g., HIPAA, GDPR) with the sharing of such granular, longitudinal time series data~\cite{britton2017privacy}.
-One solution is to generate a set of synthetic time series from the original traces.
-In this way, the synthetic data may be shared publicly in place of the real ones, significantly reducing privacy/legal concerns.
+Unsurprisingly, there are serious legal and privacy concerns (e.g., HIPAA, GDPR) with the sharing of such granular, longitudinal time series data in a medical context~\citep{britton2017privacy}.
+One solution is to generate a set of synthetic traces from the original traces.
+In this way, the synthetic data may be shared publicly in place of the real ones with significantly reduced privacy and legal concerns.

-This paper focuses on the problem of generating \textit{high-quality, private} synthetic glucose traces, a task which generalizes to other time series sources and application domains, including activity sequences, inpatient events, hormone traces and cyber-physical systems.
-Specifically, we focus on long ($>$200 timesteps), bounded, univariate glucose traces.
+This paper focuses on the problem of generating high-quality, privacy-preserving synthetic glucose traces, a task which generalizes to other time series sources and application domains, including activity sequences, inpatient events, hormone traces and cyber-physical systems.
+Specifically, we focus on long (over 200 timesteps), bounded, univariate time series glucose traces.
 We assume that available data does not have any labels or extra information including features or metadata, which is quite common, especially in diabetes.
-Continuous Glucose Monitors (CGMs) easily and automatically send glucose measurements taken subcutaneously at fixed intervals (e.g., every 5 minutes) to data storage facilities.
-However, tracking other sources of diabetes-related data is challenging ~\cite{young2016psychosocial}.
-We characterize ``high-quality" as follows, based on three criteria: synthetic traces should conserve characteristics of the real data, e.g., glucose dynamics and control-related metrics (\textbf{fidelity}); contain representation of diverse \textit{types} of traces, without the introduction of anomalous patterns not contained in the original data (\textbf{breadth \& data artifacts}); and be usable in place of the original data for real-world use cases (\textbf{utility}).
+Continuous Glucose Monitors (CGMs) easily and automatically send glucose measurements taken subcutaneously at fixed intervals (e.g., every 5 minutes) to data storage facilities, but tracking other sources of diabetes-related data is challenging ~\citep{young2016psychosocial}.
+We characterize the quality of the generated traces based on three criteria--- synthetic traces should (1) conserve characteristics of the real data, i.e., glucose dynamics and control-related metrics (\emph{fidelity}); (2) contain representation of diverse types of realistic traces, without the introduction of anomalous patterns that do not occur in real traces (\emph{breadth}); and (3) be usable in place of the original data for real-world use cases (\emph{utility}).